 KGCS-TV has served Missouri Southern State University and the Joplin region for more than 30 years.
 The station has provided hands-on training opportunities for students in the Department of Communication throughout its history.
 It has also provided programs of interest to the campus and community.
 A 30th anniversary reunion dinner was held at Homecoming, Oct.
 4, 2014 Alumni gathered with current students, faculty, staff and supporters.
 The evening also included the recognition of Outstanding TV Alumni, Erik Schrader, Esdra Lamy and Tammy Spicer.

-A new wall display is located in the hallway in the first-floor broadcast area of Webster Hall.
+A display is located in the hallway in the first-floor broadcast area of Webster Hall.
 It highlights more than 30 years of station history and outstanding alumni at MSSU.
 The wall features logos from throughout the history of the television station, beginning with the MSTV logo used when the station started in 1984 and continuing to the current KGCS 22 logo.
 In addition, large poster photos show students working at the station over the past four decades.
-The display is located in the hallway in the first-floor broadcast area of Webster Hall.

 A promotional video produced by students in the Spring 2016 semester highlights KGCS-TV.
 It is found on the station YouTube channel, KGCS Missouri Southern.